 PICKING THE RIGHT ADULT DOG

 Here we will look at the selection of the right adult dog for you, hopefully you have read the earlier sections covering which breed, where from, what age and all other relevant sections and you are about to go to look at an adult dog for the first time.
 Hopefully this is not your first visit where you are being asked to make a decision today, for an adult dog will be well set in their ways and more than one visit should be taken to see the dog behaving naturally and showing their true colours so to speak.
-Sadly some owners will try to pass a problem dog onto an unsuspecting new owner so you must be aware.
-Do not just have one look at a dog in the owners or breeders house and make a decision for you may well regret it when you eventually get your dog out in the big wide world.
+Many dogs out there will be fine, but sadly some owners will try to pass a problem dog onto an unsuspecting new owner so you must be aware.
+Do not just have one look at a dog in the owners or breeders house and make a decision for you mightl regret it when you eventually get your dog out in the big wide world.

 You need to get out and about with your prospective new family friend and see how they react to things in the general environment, that being other dogs (male and female), other people (hopefully men women and children), novel things if possible (like noises, cars, anything in the environment really), how they listen (if at all) to you and react to your voice, how easily you can take things off them (careful in case they are resource guarders, guard food, toys, owners etc), their general behaviour while out on your walk.
 What you are looking for on these walks is to ascertain the dogs general temperament, any issues the dog may have and if you think you will be capable of sorting these things out if they do present themselves, for the older the dog the harder it will be to sort them out, and you must be realistic with your own capabilities to do this or your willingness to seek professional help if required.